Each Year a New Theme

 Each summit focuses on a challenge for health and healthcare, where we know that solutions exist, but there are hurdles to implementation.
 The reasons may be financial, political or ethical.
 New thinking is needed.
 Uppsala Health Summit stimulates dialogue from various perspectives, such as medical, economic and ethical.

 At Uppsala Health Summit 2016, we convened in dialogue over the role of different stakeholders in tackling the growing obesity trend among children.
-The conclusions from the meeting was shared with the WHO Commission on Ending Childhood Obesity, and the open consultation process on approaches and combinations of interventions likely to be most effective in tackling childhood obesity in different contexts around the world.
+The conclusions from the meeting was shared with the WHO Commission on Ending Childhood Obesity, and the open consultation process on approaches and combinations of interventions likely to be most effective in tackling childhood obesity.

 In June 2015 the Summit focused on antibiotic resistance, developing proposals for how to implement the WHO Global action plan on antimicrobial resistance, "A world without antibiotics".